GLOBAL MARKETS-Stocks, euro rise on recovery hopes; U.S.-China rift lifts gold

 By Herbert Lash and John McCrank

-NEW YORK, May 28 (Reuters) - Global equity markets climbed on Thursday on optimism for a speedy economic recovery and a massive stimulus plan in Europe helped lift regional stocks and the euro, while gold rebounded on a safety bid on deteriorating U.S.-China relations.
+NEW YORK, May 28 (Reuters) - A gauge of global equity markets climbed on Thursday on optimism for a speedy economic recovery and a massive stimulus plan in Europe helped lift regional stocks and the euro, while gold rebounded on a safety bid on deteriorating U.S.-China relations.

+Wall Street ended lower after a late-session reversal as banking stocks declined, but MSCI’s gauge of stocks across the globe gained 0.46%.

 Oil futures rose, reversing earlier losses, on signs U.S. gasoline demand is increasing despite a big surprise build in crude inventories and worries that China’s new security law for Hong Kong could result in demand-dampening trade sanctions.